couchbaselabs/tuqtng/docs/impl.md

 This library was built specifically for tuqtng.
 Its major design goal is to allow working with JSON-like data, without parsing unnecessary portions of a document.  dparval.Value objects can be instantiated either from a raw byte array, or using existing in-memory object structures (JSON compatible).

 The library also allows for attaching other related data to the object, while not contaminating the object itself.
-This allows the query engine to attach its own internal data to objects during proecssing.
+This allows the query engine to attach its own internal data to objects during processing.

 Throughout the codebase when components are passing user data around, they pass dparval.Value objects.